Barwaaqo University: Campus

 Facilities on campus are divided into two quadrangles: the student one and the faculty one.
 Outside these two quadrangles are the community school, soldier buildings, and a mosque.

 The architect who designed the faculty quadrangle and the community school is Stephen Finney.
-He had previously designed the buildings of Kaabe in New Hargeisa.
+He had previously designed the buildings of Kaabe in New Hargeisa..

+Leadership

+Barwaaqo University current president is Debra Boss with it is Vice President being Abdirashiid Muxumed Hassan.

 Academics

 BU offers the following three degrees: